Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When Jayesh plays Monopoly, it affects the actual world economy.
+Jayesh used Thor's hammer to tack a picture up on his living room wall.

-Updated on: [2/6/2025]
+Updated on: [3/6/2025]
 <!-- #jokeEnd -->